-The works will create a new asphalt and sealed surface from Osburn St to Ebden Reserve, which connects with the High Council Rail Trail, a 30km trail along the foreshore of Lake Hume and one of the most spectacular trails in Australia.
+The works will create a new asphalt and sealed surface from Osburn St to Whytes Rd, which connects with the High Country Rail Trail, a 30km trail along the foreshore of Lake Hume and one of the most spectacular trails in Australia.

 The trail will provide a vastly improved surface with upgraded crossing points to make it safer for pedestrians and cyclists.

 It also means road bikes and other hybrids can enjoy the trail, instead of just mountain bikes, meaning more people can enjoy the track.

 Mayor Cr Anna Speedie said the project would be well received in the local community and is well targeted for the sport of cycling to flourish in the region.

 "It really connects us to the other fantastic trails right across the region," she said.

 "We know that we really work as a hub and spoke model, people come up here to the North East to Wodonga and then get out to our outer rural shires."

 Drainage is also being upgraded at various sections of the rail trail to improve the quality of the surface and the whole experience for people who use the trail.

 There will be two major rest areas including seating, tables, shelter, drinking water access and bike racks.